il3ri0/CTEC3905Assignment2/readme.md

 The API https://ajax.googleapis.com/ajax/libs/jquery/3.1.0/jquery.min.js is used in order for the javascript to run on the resume.html page.

+Also used a google API to implement a map to show the area of my general location.

 ## Quality and Performance

 I used the site [Dareboost](https://www.dareboost.com/en/home)  in order to test the speed of the site and check its quality.
 Any issues involving quality or loading time are detected.